 Traditional dances from Ecuador – South America

-Ecuador as you may know by now, if you have already reading some of my posts, is located in the equator, latitude 0 and nestled in the Andes Cordillera.
-This creates some special conditions for the country which despite its small size is rather culturally diverse.
+As you may know by now, if you have already read some of my posts, Ecuador is located in the equator, latitude 0, and nestled in the Andes Cordillera.
+This creates some unique conditions for the country, which despite its small size, is rather culturally diverse.

-But, what makes this country so diverse and at the same time its folkloric dances so special, has to do specially with the different mix of its population.
+But, what makes this country so diverse and, at the same time, its folkloric dances so special has to do especially with the different mix of its population.

 Most of the population is mestizo, a mixture of European and Incas or other indigenous groups, and then there is a small 10% of Afro-Ecuadorians.
 There is a 10% of European descent, being Italy, France, Spain and Germany main countries of descent.

-Thus, not uncommon to find in the bigger cities International Schools for French, Italian, German, English speakers as well as, courses to learn these languages.
+Thus, not uncommon to find in the bigger cities International Schools for French, Italian, German, English speakers and courses to learn these languages.

-This short video of some folkloric dances in Ecuador, will show you some of the traditional clothing and dances in the country.
+Here are two short videos of some folkloric dances in Ecuador and Latin America.
+I will show you some of the traditional clothing and dances in the country and continent.

 About the video:

-First part performed by the indigenous group from Imbabura, the province located two hours north of Quito.
+The first part was performed by the indigenous group from Imbabura, located two hours north of Quito.
 Their beautiful bright and colorful embroidered blouses have designs inspired by ancient civilizations located in the Andes.

-The second group of dancers are from Pujili, from the province of Tungurahua, located South of Quito.
+The second group of dancers is from Pujili, from Tungurahua, located South of Quito.

 The third and last group conformed by the chagras (Andean cowboys) from Machachi in the province of Pichinca, not far away from Quito.

-And this second video is of one of the festivities celebrated by de inhabitants in the city of Latacunga, located to the South of Quito.
+And this video below is of one of the festivities celebrated by de inhabitants in Latacunga, located to the South of Quito.

 PIN IT FOR LATER

-If you want more in-depth information and also a guide that you can bring along during your trip, I recommend the travel guide Lonely Planet Ecuador & the Galapagos Islands.
+If you want more in-depth information and a guide that you can bring along during your trip, I recommend Lonely Planet Ecuador & the Galapagos Islands.